Araiza accuser wrote in journal about being gang-raped hours after it allegedly happened

 The California woman who accused Araiza of rape said she remembered being “led to a room where they were already waiting” and being “face down in a random bed waiting for it to be over” as multiple men assaulted her and left her bloodied and bruised.

 The woman wrote those recollections in a journal entry on Oct.
-18, 2021, immediately after telling San Diego police that she was gang-raped, according to her attorney.
+18, 2021, immediately after telling San Diego police that she was gang-raped the previous day, according to her attorney.

 Bills rookie punter Matt Araiza and two former college teammates at San Diego State University have been accused in a lawsuit of gang raping a 17-year-old girl at an off-campus party last fall.